jonsch/WebApiExample/README.md

 - **Docker**
   - This includes a ```Dockerfile``` with image reference, copy and build steps and the pertinent ```docker-compose``` to get the solution up and running

+- ***DDD (Domain Driven Design)***
+  - This solution shows how to operate core functionality and domains as well as ```isolate domain based data entities that can be separated into it's own solution and referenced within your API for cross project usage and better maintainability```, for this example they're included in the Domain folder/namespace.

 ------

 ### Why